 Northern Glider Petaurus abidi

 The Northern Glider is known only from Mount Somoro, and adjacent areas, in the Torricelli Mountains of north-western Papua New Guinea.
 This species has been found in primary, mid-montane tropical moist forests.
-It is also known from rural gardens close to forest (Flannery 1995).
+They are known from rural gardens close to forest (Flannery 1995).

 The Northern Glider is threatened by heavy deforestation due to human encroachment (i.e., conversion to gardens), and by hunting for meat by local people.